juxor/afaq/markdown/secH1.md

 18th century itself?
 Did they not realise that the leaders of the vanguard party know better than themselves how they should organise and conduct their struggles?
-That the people of the 21st century knew best how to organise their own revolts is lost of Harman, who prefers to squeeze the realities of modern struggles into the forms which Marxists took so long to recognise in the first place.
+That the people of the 21st century knew best how to organise their own revolts is lost on Harman, who prefers to squeeze the realities of modern struggles into the forms which Marxists took so long to recognise in the first place.
 Given that anarchists have been discussing the possibilities of community assemblies for some time, perhaps we can expect Leninists to